 If not, you might waste your marketing dollars.

-Your click-through rate might still be good though, but then the visitor doesn’t convert well afterward.
+Your click-through rate might still be good, but the visitor doesn’t convert well afterward.

-In my last article, I mentioned that native ads usually blend in the publisher’s usual content.
+In my last article, I mentioned that native ads usually blend in with the publisher’s usual content.

 If you keep that in mind and understand what this means for your ads, you almost can’t go wrong.

-Since you want to blend in, for example, in a certain online magazine or news magazine, you don’t want to first show an ad that appears to be an article, but once the user clicks on it he gets directly sent to your offer page.
+Since you want to blend in, for example, in a certain online magazine or news magazine, you don’t want to first show an ad that appears to be an article.
+Still, once the user clicks on it, he gets directly sent to your offer page.

-That’s why you will need something that’s called a “bridge page”, which, in an online news website would be some sales copy camouflaged as an article in the same style as the publisher’s website is writing.
+That’s why you will need a “bridge page,” which, in an online news website, would be some real estate sales copy camouflaged as an article in the same style as the publisher’s website.